phpstreamserver/docs/docs/general/quick-start.md

 exit($server->run());
 ```

-### Run server
+### Run Server

 ```bash
 $ php server.php start
 ```

-The output will appear in the console like this:
+The output will appear in the console as follows:
 ![Image](/img/phpss-start-output.png)

-Now, open your web browser and go to http://127.0.0.1:8080/
+Now open your web browser and navigate to http://127.0.0.1:8080/